COVID Service Update

 Contact the center to find out more: 0845 604 3719

-MENCAP have made some easy rad guides for people with additional needs and or disability.
-You can find out more here: MENCAP advice and support - Benefits-people with learning disability
+MENCAP have made some easy read guides for people with additional needs and or disability.
+MENCAP's website offers advice and support on benefits for people with learning disability